StockRake.com is sale at @SideProjectors

 How to Use It:

-- Combine indicators like MACD crossovers and RSI divergences to spot reversals.
+• Indicators like MACD and RSI divergences can hint at reversals.

 6. Consolidation and Breakouts